nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

 - {{variable}} can be used to define variables in a prompt.
 The variables also need to be defined in the

+- Practical prompt engineering tips from Nick Saraev:
+  - Keep prompts as short as possible
+  - Use the "playground" interfaces, not the "commercial" (public) interfaces.
+    This is true for all AI models, not just OpenAI\ChatGPT
+  - At the moment, OpenAI have the best conversation models

 ### Evals